DOG MANAGEMENT POLICY

 Once a dog has been microchipped, the chip cannot be removed without the consent of the General Manager.
 If it is removed without consent, you can be liable to a fine (see table of offences).

 If you own a dog that has been declared dangerous, you must also ensure that there are approved warning signs on every entrance to your property.
-Your local Animal Control Officer will be able to tell you what form these signs and collars should take. (+ See table of offences here)
+Your local Animal Control Officer will be able to tell you what form these signs and collars should take. (+ Find out how much a penalty unit is here)

 A nuisance dog is generally one that: